Relevant

 Step 2.
 Analyze

 You need to perform a safety and digital resilience assessment and analyze the outcomes.
-Vulnerability scans will help you identify weak points in your business’s infrastructure.
+Techniques such as application threat modeling help you map likely attack paths before you scan.
+Vulnerability scans will then help you identify weak points in your business’s infrastructure.
 The discrepancies with configuration specifications or outdated parts of your system can make your system vulnerable to hacks and cyberattacks.

 Step 3.
 Classify